Wondering “what is a pallet jack”?

 Let’s dive in!

-We said above that pallet jacks are the most basic type of forklift.
+A pallet jack is the most basic type of forklift.

 But beyond that, how do you compare forklifts vs. pallet jacks?